 Carol Ann makes all kinds of pastries, scones, cookies, and macarons.
 It is the perfect stop for dessert or an afternoon pick-me-up.

 The Green Organic Bowl

 If you’re looking for some healthy options in the sea of comfort food and indulgences at the marketplace, The Green Organic Bowl is a great find.

-They offer some great smoothies, salads, and juices, among other health food options.
+They offer some great smoothies, salads, and juices, among other healthy food options.

 Greek Steve’s Cuisine

 What would be a sampling of world cuisine without some quality Greek food?

 Here you can get your fill of pita, hummus, gyros, and falafel.

 Come to Mija for Mexican cuisine served in a fun atmosphere right at the entrance of Quincy Market.

 Everything is made from scratch, which means both their tacos and churros are irresistibly fresh and tasty.